Congratulations 2026-2027 Board of Governors!

 SECTION 5: QUORUMS

-A. A quorum at general membership meetings or Special Meeting of the general membership is fifteen percent (15%) of the current MSC membership.
+A. A quorum at all general membership meetings is fifteen percent (15%) of the current MSC membership.
 A simple fifty-one percent (51%) of those members present is sufficient to pass a motion.

 B. A quorum at any board meeting is fifty percent (50%) of the voting board members, fifty-one percent (51%) of those members present is sufficient to pass a motion.